wallarm/product-documentation/docs/latest/admin-en/installation-docker-en.md

 ## Configuring the use cases

-The configuration file mounted to the Docker container should describe the filtering node configuration in the [available directive](configure-parameters-en.md).
+The configuration file mounted to the Docker container should describe the filtering node configuration in the [available directive][nginx-directives-docs].
 Below are some commonly used filtering node configuration options:

 --8<-- "../include/waf/installation/common-customization-options-docker-4.4.md"